evanodell/hansard/README.md

 Using hansard
 -------------

-For an introduction to `hansard`, the [vignette](http://ropengov.github.io/hansard/articles/introduction.html) is the best place to start.
-If you are unfamiliar with APIs [https://zapier.com/learn/apis/](this%20introductory%20course) is a helpful introduction.
+For an introduction to `hansard`, please see the [vignette](http://ropengov.github.io/hansard/articles/introduction.html).
+If you are unfamiliar with APIs [https://zapier.com/learn/apis/](this%20introductory%20course) is useful.

 ### Tests and test coverage